AradeaTechno/be-laravel/README.md

 Visit the application in your browser at http://127.0.0.1:8000

 ## ALTERNATIVE TESTING
 You can use postman to test all endpoinst contains in this project.
-I also include [Postman_collection.json] and you can import into your postman app.
+I also include `JuiceBoxApi.postman_collection.json` and you can import into your postman app.
+Import the collection into your postman and it ready to be used.

 ## Test Weather Service API
 Use the endpoint /api/weather to fetch current weather data for a default or specified location (By default is set to Perth):